samtools/hts-specs/htsget.md

 </td><td>
 The start position of the range on the reference, 0-based, inclusive.

-The server SHOULD respond with an `InvalidInput` error if `start` is specified and either no reference is specified, or `referenceName` is "\*".
+The server SHOULD respond with an `InvalidInput` error if `start` is specified and either no reference is specified or `referenceName` is "\*".

 The server SHOULD respond with an `InvalidRange` error if `start` and `end` are specified and `start` is greater than `end`.
 </td></tr>